 IdeaPad goes on for over ten hours; the HP Laptop 17 lasts over eleven hours.

-Given these facts, I would rate Dell Inspiron battery performance at seven out of ten.
+Given these facts, I would rate Dell Inspiron battery performance at 7 out of 10.

-• You need a big-screen laptop for multimedia consumption.
+- You want a big-screen laptop for both work and entertainment.

 Our final verdict:

-First and foremost, this laptop is a great mid-range laptop.
+This laptop is a great mid-range laptop.
 It comes with a nice design, good ports, a huge amount of RAM, and storage space.
-You can’t easily get these specs on a mid-range laptop, so overall, it’s a great deal.
+You can’t get these specs on a mid-range laptop, so overall, it’s a great deal.

 In totality, the productivity-oriented Dell Inspiron 15 does not really do well in other areas like gaming.
 Well, if you stumble upon it on offer, then that would be fair enough.